KhronosGroup/Vulkan-Hpp/docs/Usage.md

      ```

      > [!NOTE]
-     > You need to keep that dynamic loader object alive until after the last call to a vulkan function in your program.
-For example by making it static, or storing it globally.
+     > This dynamic loader object must be kept alive until after the last call to a Vulkan function in your program.
+     > Use a static/singleton instance or global object, or manage its lifetime manually.

    - Use your own initial function pointer with a signature matching `PFN_vkGetInstanceProcAddr`: